 - On-board your local market review teams

 The people who review the completed translations and approve them are really important to ensure a stress-free website translation project.
 But they can cause bottlenecks in the process if they don’t know what’s involved or they don’t have enough support to do their job.
 It’s important to find the right people now!

 Your local colleagues who helped with the content audit would be perfect for the job as they’re already involved.
 But if they can’t spare the time, recruit new teams of reviewers from within the company and try to keep the same people available throughout the project.
-My tips for establishing local review teams can be found here.

 - Spend time reviewing initial translations